Cadeusept/java.search.incomplete.duplicates/README.md

 ### 3. "Elasticsearch Consumer" service
 - Creating index if not created
 - Getting links from data queue
+- If already in elastic, continue
-- Saving data to elasticsearch
+- Saving new data to elasticsearch

 ## Example of work
 ### 1. "Link Catcher" service and "Website Parser" service